doug-martin/nestjs-query/documentation/docs/introduction-getting-started.md

 title: Getting Started
 sidebar_label: Getting Started
 ---

 Nestjs-Query is collection of packages to make crud for `graphql` (and potentially other transports) easier.

+## Why?

+While working on projects in nestjs it was very easy to get up and running with typeorm and graphql however, there were many patterns that were common between the resolvers.
+In particular querying, sorting and paging.

 ## Install